hyperdriveguy/hyperdriveguy/README.md

 * Deliver software that meets requirements for specialized contexts
 * Pioneer new useful hardware, software, and algorithms
 * Work with embedded systems in various places
-* Design processors and coprocessors
+* Design processors and coprocessors (VLSI design)
 * Design consumer electronics